Nobles has contributed the Ukraine chapter to the "The International Comparative Legal Guide to: Mergers and Acquisitions 2019".

 8.2 What can the target do to resist change of control?

 The target usually does not resist change of control.
-It is possible only during hostile takeovers.
+This is possible only during hostile takeovers.
 As mentioned in question 3.1, hostile takeovers are extremely rare in Ukraine and tend to be viewed as connected with illegal corporate raiding schemes.

 8.3 Is it a fair fight?